Americana

 Learn how to care for your Americana chicks with our layer care guide.

-Quick Facts About Americana Chickens
+FAQs About Americana Chickens for Sale

 Is this breed recognized by the American Poultry Association (APA)?
 No. This is a hybrid chicken, so they do not have strict breed standards or predictable genetics like purebred chickens.